 Foreign currency transactions are initially recognised at the exchange rate of the functional currency at the transaction date.
 Cash and cash equivalents, receivables, debts and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the balance sheet date.
 Any translation differences ensuing from the conversion are charged to the statement of income.
-This does not apply to the differences on loans denominated in foreign currencies as a hedge for an investment in foreign activities.
-Such differences are recognised in other comprehensive income and accumulated in a translation reserve until the date the foreign activities are sold.
+This does not apply to the differences on loans denominated in other comprehensive income and accumulated in a translation reserve until the date the foreign activities are sold.
 On this date the amount (plus or minus) is taken to the statement of income.